backstage/backstage/README.md

 Backstage is an open platform for building developer portals.

-The philosophy behind Backstage is simple: don't expose your engineers to the full complexity of all your infrastructure tooling and services -- hide it behind a _single_ centralized, consistent user-friendly interface.
+The philosophy behind Backstage is simple: Don't expose your engineers to the full complexity of your infrastructure tooling.
+Engineers should be shipping code — not figuring out a whole new toolset every time they want to implement the basics.

 ![headline](headline.png)